 This course will involve a large amount of engagement and offering constructive criticism to your peers written and oral presentations.
-I expect your course behavior to always reflect respect for all members of the course this includes both offering critiques of one another's works or presentations AND in receiving these critiques.
+I expect your course behavior to always reflect respect for all members of the course, this includes both offering critiques of one another's works or presentations AND in receiving these critiques.
 You should be prepared to participate in classroom activities, ask questions and answer questions in class and lab.
 Personal electronic devices should not be distracting you or your classmates during lectures or discussions.
 Outside of scheduled lecture and lab times, you are expected to spend at least 5-6 hours per week on your assignments.
-Late Assignments: Most of this course will consist of three different assignments and their presentation.
+Late Assignments: This course will consist of labs, a midterm and a project/presentation.
 While the workload is staggered, I understand that unforeseen circumstances can make deadlines difficult to make.
-However, as these assignments are the core of the course, I ask that students communicate as early in advance as possible if deadlines will not be able to be achieved.
-Moreover, self-declaration forms will not be accepted in the place of handing in completed assignments and no accommodations will be granted for requests to hand in assignments past the end of term.
+However, as these tasks are the core of the course, I ask that students communicate as early in advance as possible if deadlines will not be able to be achieved.
+Moreover, self-declaration forms will not be accepted in the place of handing in completed materials and no accommodations will be granted for requests to submit material past the end of term.
 Disputes over marking:

 Mistakes can happen in grading.
 However, this can happen both to award marks incorrectly as well as to deduct them.
 Since it is not fair to other students to only address mistaken deductions and not marks mistakenly awarded, in the case of a marking dispute the following protocol will occur.
-Students may meet to discuss their mid-term with the instructor.
-If both parties agree that a question was mis-marked, the entire test will be re-marked and the new score will be final.
-Deferred Exams:
+Students may meet to discuss their mid-term with either their instructor or TA.
+If both parties agree that a question was mismarked, the entire test will be re-marked and the new score will be final.
+Deferred Mid-term:

-Due to a whole week of class being presented in a single time slot, it is difficult to defer the mid-term which will be offered during class.
-Deferring the mid-term is not impossible, however, a deferred exam will be held at 7am on a day prior to the following class to overcome room-booking challenges.
+Due to the mid-term taking up a whole class, it is difficult to defer the mid-term.
+Deferring the mid-term is not impossible, however, a deferred exam will (likely) be held at 7am on a day prior to the following class to overcome room-booking challenges.

 Mental Health

 If you are struggling, please do not hesitate to reach out.
 I am happy to listen, and/or direct you to resources that might help.
 In terms of class, if you need extra help or missed a lesson, don't stress!
 Email me and we will set a time to meet.
 I'll work with you, I promise.
 Remember that Carleton also offers an array of mental health and well-being resources, which can be found here.

 University Policies

 In accordance with the Carleton University Undergraduate Calendar Regulations, the letter grades assigned in this course will have the following percentage equivalents:

-A+ = 90-100 B+ = 77-79 C+ = 67-69 D+ = 57-59
+A + = 90-100 B+ = 77-79 C+ = 67-69 D+ = 57-59

 A = 85-89 B = 73-76 C = 63-66 D = 53-56

 A- = 80-84 B- = 70-72 C- = 60-62 D- = 50-52

 F = <50

 WDN = Withdrawn from the course

 DEF = Deferred

 Academic Accommodations, Regulations, Plagiarism, Etc.